 Note

-• This parameter takes effect only when you set the Health Check Protocol parameter to HTTP or gRPC.
+• This parameter takes effect only if the Health Check Protocol parameter is set to HTTP, HTTPS, or gRPC.

-• Backend Server Port: ALB uses the ports of backend servers when performing health checks.
+• Backend Server Port: ALB uses the ports of backend servers to perform health checks.
 This is the default value.

-• Custom Port: ALB uses a specified port when performing health checks.
+• Custom Port: ALB uses a specified port to perform health checks.
 Valid values: 1 to 65535.

 • Backend Server Internal IP: The private IP addresses of backend servers are used for health checks.
 This is the default value.